Missoula to Glacier National Park: A Road Trip Itinerary

-Missoula, Montana, home to the University of Montana, is only a stone’s throw from Glacier National Park.
-Many college students and families make the quick day trip to the park.
-Whether it’s for camping, an overnight backpacking trip or just a day outside of the city, follow this itinerary for a great Glacier National Park road trip.
+Making the trip from Missoula to Glacier National Park is a no-brainer!
+Many college students and families make a quick day trip to the park.
+Whether it’s for camping, an overnight backpacking trip, or just a day outside of the city, follow this itinerary for a great Glacier National Park road trip.

 Trip Duration: Three-ish Hours, Nonstop

-There are two routes to Glacier National Park from Missoula.
-Both are just under three hours, but the one we’ll suggest is a tad longer than the former.
+There are two routes from Missoula to Glacier National Park.
+Both are just under a three hours drive, but the one we’ll suggest is a tad longer than the former.
 We think that the extra 20 minutes is worth it because you skip a lot of the traffic of towns you pass through.
-You’ll also pass by some areas that are definitely worth a quick stop at!
+You’ll also pass by some areas that are definitely worth a quick stop!

 Pro Tip: A Shorter Route Isn’t a Better Route.